NTV7: Acquisition by Media Prima (2005–2018)

+In December 2005, NTV7 has completed the implementation of voluntary separation scheme (VSS) on its 338 staffs who receives the scheme.

+In 2006, NTV7 collaborated with Singapore media company Mediacorp to produce Chinese language programmes.
+It also said that it would produce local content as a preparation to exploring the export market in the future.
+It also projected its financial performances and intended to be debt-free.

+The channel dominates 25% of television advertising market in March 2007.

+On 6 September 2007, NTV7 along with its sister channels, TV3, 8TV and TV9 made available for online viewing via Media Prima's newly-launched streaming service, Catch-Up TV, which later rebranded as Tonton.
+At the same time, NTV7 announced that it would spend RM40 million to strengthening its operation and gaining a stronger viewership by 2008.

+In 2009, NTV7 recorded highest viewership rating from 800,000 up to 1 million viewers, mostly its Chinese viewers, per day.
+It also collaborated with the Branding Association of Malaysia to held the branding workshop called "Be Branded, Be Seen' to help the Small and Medium Enterprises (SME) to strengthening their brands through media.

+In the third quarter of 2013, NTV7 recorded its viewership ratings through the two programmes aired – The Undercover and The Game 2.

 Introduction of home shopping block (2016–2021)

 On 1 April 2016, a teleshopping block bought by the Korean conglomerate CJ Group through subsidiary CJ E&M Co Ltd called CJ WOW Shop (now Wow Shop) was broadcasting across Media Prima channels.
 Several Media Prima channels (especially NTV7 and TV9) were more affected by the changes.
 It attracted public criticism on social media as a large part of the daytime schedule was replaced by the block, in which these slots had been previously dedicated to reruns, religious programming and kids programming.

 On 1 November 2020, CJ Wow Shop was rebranded into Wow Shop after Media Prima bought the remaining 49% stake in the teleshopping network previously held by CJ Group.

 Modern Malaysia era (2018)

 From 5 March 2018, Media Prima attempted a new brand positioning for NTV7.
 The channel tried to target "Modern Malaysia" as a contemporary station through its new content line-up, including new Turkish Telenovelas; as well as its new slogan Feel It.
 The relaunch saw major changes as it became a dominated English-Malay language channel, with the channel name read as "n-t-v-tujuh" instead of "n-t-v-seven."
 Also, infomercial programming was reduced upon the channel's rebranding.